 Dave Schroeder’s ‘Fast 5 Pack Facts’: Packers at Vikings

 GREEN BAY, Wis.
-(WBAY) - As the Green Bay Packers get set to start a new season on the road against the rival Minnesota Vikings, it’s time to get ready for kickoff with Dave Schroeder’s ‘Fast 5 Pack Facts.’
+(WBAY) - As the Green Bay Packers (8-2) get set to visit the Minnesota Vikings (4-5) it’s time to get in the know and ready to go with Dave Schroeder’s “Fast 5 Pack Facts.”

 #1 Injury Report: The Packers have won a lot of games in spite of injuries this season, but the list keeps taking a toll on the roster, and even the practice time for players who are able to play on Sundays.
 Aaron Rodgers missed work Wednesday and Thursday with a toe injury.
 And when he practiced Friday, it was Rodgers’ first practice since November 1st.
 LT David Bakhtiari is out this week, as is RB Aaron Jones.
 WR Allen Lazard is doubtful, though OLB Rashan Gary is an optimistic questionable as he looks to play with an elbow brace after experiencing a painful injury last week.

 For the Vikings?
 Their secondary is getting stronger.
 S Harrison Smith has been activated from the Covid list and CB Patrick Peterson has been activated of Injured Reserve.